CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    The output shows that team-a, team-b, itops, and cluster-config namespaces have been created as shown:

    ![](.././media/07.png)

-   > ```Info```: Flux is the operator that makes GitOps happen in your cluster.
-It ensures that the cluster config matches the one in git and automates your deployments.

 2. The **flux operator** will be deployed to **cluster-config** namespace, as directed by our **sourceControlConfig**: